idant1111/WasOnEnglish/README.md

 and there you have it

-your text was ressurected, without you writing the entire thing down onec again
+your text was "ressurected", without you writing the entire thing down onec again :)

 enjoy!

-I created it so anyone could take english QWERTY layout and adapt it to their native QWERTY language layout
+ # I created it so anyone could take english QWERTY layout and adapt it to their native QWERTY language layout